tascord/cRob/README.md

 ***
 ## Contributing and Feature Request
 Please, go ahead and [submit feature requests](https://github.com/tascord/CRob/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=) if you think the bot is lacking something / could be improved!

-Also, start coding!
-If you want some stuff changed, go ahead and change it.
+Also, start coding, if you want some stuff changed, go ahead and change it!

 If the community likes it, we'll merge it right here into the official branch!

-***
-## To-do
-A lot!
-(See the [Projects Page](https://github.com/tascord/CRob/projects))